multimfi/archivegen/README.md

     R *src *dst uid gid
     // Rr is relative

+  Glob
+    g *src *dst uid gid
+    // gr is relative

   Create
-    // all preceding ' ' and '\t' are stripped
+    // all preceding ' ' and \t are stripped
-    // from data and file is '\n' terminated
+    // from data and file is \n terminated
     // 'c file - - -	 foo  bar  ' = 'foo  bar  '

     c *dst mode uid gid *data

-  Elf
+    // cl is not \n terminated

+  ELF
     // elf is prefixed with rootfs when it is not omitted L *elf dst mode uid gid rootfs
+    // gL is globbed

 Masks:
   Mode